Business Insurance in Colorado: Key Takeaways

 Review coverage annually

 Reassess coverage when your business changes, not just at renewal.
-Hiring your first employee triggers immediate workers' comp requirements—you can't wait until next month.
-Moving from Boulder to mountain communities doubles property premiums due to wildfire exposure.
+Hiring your first employee triggers immediate workers' comp requirements.
+You can't wait until next month.
+Moving from Boulder to mountain communities can double property premiums because of wildfire exposure.
 Expanding services or buying equipment over $10,000 creates new liability gaps.
 Update policies the same day these changes happen.

-The Hartford, NEXT and Simply Business offer Colorado's strongest rates and service for small businesses.
-Your best choice depends on your specific industry risks and coverage needs.
-Research each provider's Colorado claims reputation, maximize available discounts and choose coverage protecting your actual exposure.
+The Hartford, ERGO NEXT and Simply Business are Colorado's top-ranked options for small business insurance on rates and service.
+Your best choice depends on your industry risks and coverage needs.
+Research each provider's Colorado claims reputation, maximize available discounts and buy coverage that matches your actual exposure.

 What business insurance is required by law in Colorado?